rustyio/sync/README.markdown

 ## What is it?

-Sync is an Erlang utility that helps you code faster by automatically compiling and hot-loading code into a running system.
+Sync is an Erlang utility that helps you code faster by automatically compiling and hot-loading changed code.

 ## How can I use sync?